mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 ## Apple OSes

-By default, pacing is not enabled on Apple devices.
 Starting with iOS 27 and macOS 27, an application can enable pacing on a TCP connection, and set the maximum pacing rate, through two equivalent APIs.

 The Network.framework public API has the following C function: